1. About acrivastine

 Sometimes doctors recommend that people with a severe itchy skin rash take 2 different antihistamines together for a few days.

-As well as taking a non-drowsy antihistamine during the day (such as acrivastine, cetirizine or loratadine), your doctor may advise that you take a sedating antihistamine at night if the itch is making it difficult to sleep.
+As well as taking a non-drowsy antihistamine during the day (such as acrivastine, cetirizine or loratadine), your doctor may advise that you take a sedating antihistamine at night if the itching is making it difficult to sleep.

 Do not take 2 antihistamines together unless you have been advised to by your doctor.